What Is A Private Investigator?

 You've more than likely heard the term "private investigator" before, perhaps in the media or in a movie; but what exactly is one and what do they do?
 In this article we are going to shed some light on what is a private investigator for you.

-Before hiring one or deciding to start a career as one, it's worth finding out what a private investigator is, how they become one, the licensing and training requirements, what they do and what types of investigators there are.
+Before hiring one or deciding to start a career as one it's worth finding out what a private investigator is: the character and personality, skills and knowledge, what they actually do and what types there are.
 By knowing this information you can get a clearer picture of what to look for if you want to hire one or what to expect if you want to become one.

-So what is a private investigator?
-We define a private investigator as someone who - through professional training and experience - obtains information legitimately by observation, enquiry, careful and accurate examination in a logical manner.
+A private investigator is: a civilian who - through professional training and experience - obtains information legitimately by observation, enquiry, careful and accurate examination in a logical manner.
 The information obtained is for the benefit and use of the client and which can be used to make informed decisions.

 Who Uses a Private Investigator?